CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-04-20-early-birthday-party-1.md

 <img src="{{ site.baseurl }}/posts/2008/04/2431054016_474ebc167d_m.jpg" border="0" alt="Chris Sherrod" align="left" />My love Nan got me a picture frame that plays "What a Wonderful World" by Louis Armstrong.
 I have it on my iPod all the time.
 If I need to set an alarm in the morning I wake up to that song.
 That present really touched me.
 I'm going to put a photo of my wonderful family in it.

 Enjoy life.
 Celebrate it often.
-Have a blast.</p>
+Have a blast.